picklejuicedev/picklejuicedev.github.io/content/posts/quick_Kedro_setup.md

 (.venv) C:\code\example-project>pip install kedro
 ```

-You can check that it has successfully installed like so:
+You can check that it has successfully installed using the `kedro info` command:

 ```powershell
 (.venv) C:\code\example-project>kedro info